TaoM1992/msds-computation-for-analytic/resources/advice/cloud_service_debugging_steps.md

 - Clear broswer cache.
 Try again.
 - Log out of service.
 Log back in.
 Try again.
 - Restart your computer.
 Try again.
+- Make back-up copy on your local device.
+Delete on cloud service.
+Create a new version.